3drobotics/solodevguide/book/uploading.md

 ## Uploading Files

-`rsync` is the preferred tool for synchronizing code and files between your desktop and Solo. e.g.
+[rsync](https://en.wikipedia.org/wiki/Rsync) is the preferred tool for synchronizing code and files between your desktop and Solo.
+To copy a file from the local filesystem to Solo:

 ```sh
 rsync -avz local/file/path/. root@10.1.1.10:/solo/path/.